geobasinas/nastachiweb/README.md

 2. Drag and drop your Tachiyomi backup file or click to browse
 3. Select your Tachiyomi fork (Mihon, SY, J2K, Yokai, or Komikku)
 4. Optionally enable preference conversion for human-readable format
-5. Click "Convert to JSON" and download your converted file
+5. Click "Convert to JSON"
+6. View the JSON content in the interactive viewer or download the file

 ### API Usage